-Saaho: Director Sujeeth Feels TARGETED; Retorts 'What Did I Do?
+Saaho: Director Sujeeth Feels TARGETTED; Retorts 'What Did I Do?
 As If I've Committed A Crime'

-If Kabir Singh is the most controversial film of the year, Saaho is the most trolled films of the year.
-While the Hindi version of Saaho performed quite well in North, the Telugu version didn't perform up to the expectations in the South and was also at the receiving end of criticism from the fans of Prabhas.
-Finally, director Sujeeth Reddy opens up about the entire fiasco and he sounds every bit disheartened.
+If Kabir Singh is the most controversial film of the year, Saaho is the most trolled film of the year.
+While the Hindi version of Saaho performed quite well in the North, the Telugu version didn't perform up to expectations in the South and was also at the receiving end of criticism from Prabhas fans.
+Finally, director Sujeeth Reddy opened up about the entire fiasco and he sounds every bit disheartened.

-Sujeeth Feels Targeted For No Reason
+Sujeeth Feels Targetted For No Reason

 While speaking to Deccan Chronicle, Sujeeth says, "What did I do?
 I made the film that Prabhas sir, my producers, and I believed in.
 The audiences came in large numbers to watch it, but still, I am being treated as harshly as if I have committed a crime."